mgmetro4/docker/README.md

 - `swarm init --advertise-addr $(hostname -i)`: Initialize Docker Swarm Manager. it listens on IP address returned by hostname -i.

-- `swarm join-token <token>`: add a worker node to the manager created.
+- `swarm join --token <token>`: add a worker node to the manager created.

+- `swarm join-token worker`: get a token to create a worker node.

 - `swarm join-token manager`: add a manager node to the manager.

-- `node ls`: display manager and worker nodes
+- `node ls`: display all manager and worker nodes within a Swarm

+- `docker service create --name <service name> <image> sleep infinity`: create a new container of the wanted image with a service and have it sleep in the background.
+Create services under a Swarm Manager to use **Orchestration**.

+- `docker service ls`: view all created services and the image they are assigned to under the Swarm Manager.

+- `service scale <service name>=<number>`: add more replcias of service manually.

+- `service update --replicas <num> <service name>`: scale up/down the number of containers of the service.
+If you run under your Swarm manager, the containers will branch out over the worker nodes.

+- ` docker node update --availability drain <node id from node ls>`: Clear node such that no containers are running on it.

+- `service rm <service name>`: Remove service from Swarm when run under manager node.

+- `swarm leave --force`: remove the node from the Swarm.

 ### Stacks